 JACKIE STRATTON, OWNER

 I'm Jackie Stratton (she/hers), and I've spent a lifetime drawn to water.
 I've paddled all over the northeast and am just about always planning for an adventure.
-Canoeing is just about my favorite thing to do, and I'd be honored to take you out on the water.
+Canoeing is my favorite thing to do, and I'd be honored to take you out on the water.
 I've found that canoeing is such a peaceful way to spend time in nature, moving at the speed of river time.

 American Canoe Association white water canoeing instructor